Manhattan Cultural Tourism Grant

 - A copy of the applicant arts organization’s 501(c)(3) tax-exempt status determination letter (Proposals will not be considered without tax-exempt certification); and,

 - A detailed project implementation timeline, including major production and promotional elements with deliverable dates.

-The Foundation will notify the Borough President in April 2022 regarding the final status of grant requests.
-Funds will be released to the office of the Borough President for distribution within two weeks after that final status notification.
+The Foundation will notify the Borough President around late-Spring 2023 regarding the final status of grant requests.
+Funds will be released to the office of the Borough President for distribution within a few weeks after that final status notification.